FOREX-Dollar slips, euro rises after ECB's Draghi speaks

 "The ECB raised the euro zone inflation and growth profile for 2018, and (Draghi) reduced the risks, although they still remain on the downside for growth," said Richard Cochinos, head of European G10 FX strategy at Citigroup in London.
 "It’s clear the market’s taken it as somewhat positive (for the euro)."

-The central bank did not announce any changes to its monetary policy in the statement.
+The central bank did not, however, announce any changes to its monetary policy in the statement.

-The dollar was due for a pullback, said Joseph Trevisani, chief market strategist at WorldWideMarkets in Woodcliff Lake, New Jersey.

-Expectations for a U.S. interest rate hike surpassed 90 percent this week following Wednesday's release of a private-sector payrolls report showing employers added 298,000 jobs in February and hawkish statements from Federal Reserve officials.

-"The Canadian dollar has been a victim of hawkish interest rate expectations in the United States, lower oil prices and a Bank of Canada that has expressed concern over the outlook for the Canadian economy," analysts from currencies exchange LMAX said in a morning note.

-"Wednesday’s stellar U.S. ADP print and another big slide in oil have opened fresh 2017 lows."

-Before the ECB news conference, the dollar hit a three-week high against the yen, its fourth straight day of gains against the Japanese currency.
+Before the ECB news conference, the dollar hit a three-week high against the yen and remained on course for a fourth straight day of gains against the Japanese currency.

-It was last up 0.55 percent at 114.95 yen.
-(Reporting by Dion Rabouin; Editing by David Gregorio)
+It was last up 0.4 percent at 114.78 yen.
+(Reporting by Dion Rabouin; Editing by Lisa Von Ahn)

 ----------------------------------------------------------- This Diary is filed daily. ** Indicates new events. -----------------------------------------------------------